 On October 1, 2016, the 'Bureau of Special Services' was transferred from the Los Santos City Government to the State of San Andreas Department of Justice.
 The transfer also came with an official name-change from the 'Bureau of Special Services' to the 'Department of Special Services'.
 Recognized for its central role in the protection of the state’s leaders and critical infrastructure of the State of San Andreas, the Department of Special Services contributes to the State of San Andreas Department of Justice’s common mission of protecting the American people from harm.

 Today, the Department of Special Services works closely with local, state and federal law enforcement organizations.
-These entities are valued partners of the Department of Special Services, and they are integral to the Department’s investigative, protective and security endeavors.
+These entities are valued partners of the Department of Special Services, and they are integral to the Department’s investigative, protective, security and court affiliated endeavors.

 The Department of Special Services had never suffered from any casualties in the line of duty up until February 17, 2017 when Deputy Director Daniel Spencer was murdered whilst working on a protection detail.
 Deputy Director Daniel Spencer was the first Department of Special Services employee to be killed in the line of duty.